syncfusion-content/xamarin-docs/Xamarin/SfTextInputLayout/States-And-Colors.md

 ## Disabled state

-When text input layout is disabled by setting [IsEnabled](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.Core.XForms~Syncfusion.XForms.TextInputLayout.SfTextInputLayout~IsEnabled.html) property as `false`.
-Then color of the container and other UI elements will also be changed to disabled state and it's color can't be customized.
+The text input layout is disabled by setting the [IsEnabled](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.Core.XForms~Syncfusion.XForms.TextInputLayout.SfTextInputLayout~IsEnabled.html) property to `false`.
+The color of the container and other UI elements will also be changed to the disabled state, but its color cannot be customized.

 {% tabs %}